 However, it can get pretty challenging to redesign content-heavy websites.
 The main reason behind this is their outdated setup which might not blend in with the modern-day dynamics.

 WordPress provides easy means of switching to a new theme without significantly affecting the website’s content.
 It is important to have a proper plan in place to make the whole process a lot smoother.

 Today, we are going to discuss the best means of remodelling a large WordPress website to minimise downtime and ensure success beforehand.

 Cloning Your Old Website

 Prior to proceeding with the redesign drive, it is advisable to take adequate precautions for the worst that could happen.
-For this, you need to adequately back up both your WordPress database and your files.
-You can establish connectivity with your website via FTP for downloading your desired files in the local computer.
+The first step is to take back up both your WordPress database and your files.
+You can establish connectivity with your website via FTP for downloading your desired files on the local computer.

 Analysing The Content Structure

 It is necessary to gain a clear understanding of the content structure once again in spite of being its original developer.
 For this, you need to take a look at its navigation menus, parent and child pages, custom post types and taxonomies like tags and categories.

 After gaining a thorough knowledge of the structure of its post, it will become easier to determine whether any changes are required at all.
 You can clearly understand all custom functionality that might or might not require replication on the newly designed version by looking at the following:

 - Are any custom scripts or codes being loaded inside the functions.php file?